floating-ui/react-popper/README.md

 familiar with it, please read more [on the official React documentation](https://reactjs.org/docs/render-props.html).

 ### API documentation

+The `Manager` component is a simple wrapper that needs to surround all the other `react-popper` components in order to make them communicate with each others.

 The `Popper` component accepts the properties `children`, `placement`, `modifiers`, and `eventsEneabled`.